 Make sure to do a full and in-depth audit of their software and check for the following capabilities: To have the ability to only show certain and specific data for specific users, so as not to breach your own data protection policies Enhanced permission sets (access rights) – it’s likely you will need the ability to be far more granular with user permissions, i.e. having only a general ‘Manager’ access could allow certain managers to access more information than they have a legitimate business need to access.
 You, therefore, may need higher levels of configuration possibilities providing you with absolute control over your own system settings than some HR systems have the capability for.
 Data retention rulesets – instead of simply having the ability to ‘delete’ an employee record, it would be greatly beneficial for your system to be able to schedule what and when data is deleted after an employee has left your company – this is because you may wish for some data belonging to an individual employee to be deleted sooner when compared to other data under the new regulations.

 How else can we be sure that they are doing all they can to prepare for the GDPR?

 Check their subscription agreement document – usually available on a vendor’s website, often as a link at the bottom of the page, this will give you insight into how up-to-date the current terms and conditions/agreements are, and whether or not it holds mention of their obligations under the GDPR.
 Ask questions at every stage – whether it be your current provider, or a potential new software system you are looking to implement, make sure to question every stage of the process, especially in relation to the GDPR, to ensure the necessary capabilities are available to allow you to comply.

 Did you find this article useful?
-Youmanage HR provides a software system which assists you fully with your needs to ensure compliance with the new GDPR rules, specifically for HR.
+Youmanage HR provides an HR software system which assists you fully with your needs to ensure compliance with the new GDPR rules, specifically for HR.
 If you'd like to find out more about how we are helping businesses worldwide comply with the GDPR, request a demo, or get in touch to ask questions.